 First-year law students are eligible to participate in the Joint Journal Competition held each May, the week after spring semester exams.

-Each of the five journals selects staff members from the competition.
-In total, there are 130 staff positions among the five journals available to rising second-year law students.
+Each of the six journals selects staff members from the competition.
+In total, there are 130 staff positions among the journals available to rising second-year law students.

 Journal selection is made by the editors-in-chief of the journals, typically in mid-July.
 Students are invited to join the journal staffs in late July before resume collection begins for on-campus interviews.

 The North Carolina Law Review, a student-operated journal, serves judges, attorneys, scholars, and students by publishing outstanding legal scholarship and furthering the intellectual climate of the University of North Carolina School of Law.
 Through its collaboration with the legal community, the Review provides timely and thought-provoking commentary for people of North Carolina and the nation.

 The North Carolina Banking Institute Journal is a student-edited law journal at the University of North Carolina School of Law.
 It is a leading banking law resource for attorneys, judges, policymakers, and scholars and contains practical as well as academic articles and features.

 Organized by University of North Carolina School of Law students in 2019, the North Carolina Civil Rights Law Review publishes innovative, important commentary and analysis of civil rights law in the United States.
 The journal operates in collaboration with the UNC Center for Civil Rights and integrates the long-running Conference on Race, Class, Gender and Ethnicity as its annual symposium.
 The journal currently operates as an recognized student organization, and will seek official recognition from the law school faculty in the coming years.